splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 #.
 A table of current teams appears in the main panel.

 #.
-Select a team name to view its landing page, or select :guilabel:`Go to team page` from the Actions menu.
+Select a team name to view its landing page, or select :guilabel:`Go to team page` from the :guilabel:`Actions` menu.

 #.
 (Optional) Select :guilabel:`Join team` to add yourself as a member of the team.